doctest/doctest/doc/markdown/roadmap.md

     - ability to specify ASC/DESC for the order option
     - global timeout option (per test or per entire session?)
     - command line error handling/reporting
+    - option to not print context info when the --success option is used
     - ability for the user to extend the command line - as requested [here](https://github.com/philsquared/Catch/issues/622)
     - option to list files in which there are test cases who match the current filters
     - option for filters to switch from "match any" to "match all" mode